Hello, writer! It’s literally been years since I last posted about the reader favorite “writer’s notebook,” and I thought it was time for an update.

 // The Write Plan Writer’s Notebook

 If you’re interested in starting a writer’s notebook or want one that’s pre-organized for you, I designed one!
-The Write Plan is a guided notebook and bullet journal for fiction writers.
+The Write Plan is a guided notebook for fiction writers.

 - Writing goals (with a word count tracker)